JesuisOriginal/Twitch-chatbot-/README.md

-#Twitch chatbot
+#Twitch chatbot#

-You need to configure the code with Livestream key.
+You need to configure the code with Livestream key and set a name to your Bot.